Neonatal Cranial Ultrasound 2021

-This year, the three-day course takes place as a hybrid course, with a limited number of places in person on our West London campus and also online.
+This year, the three-day course takes place as a hybrid event, with a limited number of places in person on our West London campus and also online.
 The course takes place on the 1st, 2nd and 3rd of November 2021 and is divided into:

 Day 1: Basics: (Monday 1st November) — Aimed at those starting out on their neonatal imaging career.
 The content will cover all aspects of neonatal cranial imaging at a basic level.
 It will also serve as a solid foundation for delegates following the Advanced course.